14 Things You Must See In New Orleans

 How To Get Around

 New Orleans is a pretty easy town to get around.
 Walk, walk, walk!
-There are local taxi’s and ride share apps.
+There are also local taxi’s and rideshare apps.
 The best way to get around outside of the French Quarter is the streetcar.
 For $1.25 per person, in exact change, you can see a lot of the city.
 Try a Jazzy Pass for multiple-days.

 What is Mardi Gras?

-If you have been embarrassed to ask this question, let me help you out.
-I didn’t completely know either!
-Here you go: Mardi Gras refers to events of the Carnival celebration, beginning on or after the Christian feasts of the Epiphany and culminating on the day before Ash Wednesday, which is known as Shrove Tuesday.
+If you’ve been embarrassed to ask this question, let me help you out.
+Here you go: Mardi Gras refers to events of the Carnival celebration, beginning on, or after, the Christian feasts of the Epiphany and culminating on the day before Ash Wednesday, which is known as Shrove Tuesday.
 It dates back thousands of years to pagen and fertility rites.